Zbedd/microglia/README.md

 ## Outputs

-Only per‑XY projection TIFFs are produced.
+Only per‑XY projection TIFFs are produced (separate EGFP and nuclei directories).
 No automatic segmentation, feature tables, or aggregation are performed in this streamlined version.

 ---